Drug Lab

 Liam Browning

-Browning L†, Cannoy C†, Moses TEH†, Lundahl LH, Ledgerwood DM, Greenwald MK (under review) Childhood-onset attention-deficit/hyperactivity disorder exacerbates opioid use disorder consequences: mediation by impulsive phenotypes.
-Drug and Alcohol Dependence.
+Browning L†, Cannoy C†, Moses TEH†, Lundahl LH, Ledgerwood DM, Greenwald MK (2024) Attention-deficit/hyperactivity disorder combined subtype exacerbates opioid use disorder consequences: mediation by impulsive phenotypes.
+Drug and Alcohol Dependence 259: 111292.

 Moses TEH†, Chou JS†, Moreno J, Lundahl LH, Waineo E, Greenwald MK (2021) Long-term effects of opioid overdose prevention and response training on medical student knowledge and attitudes toward opioid overdose: a pilot study.
 Addictive Behaviors 126: 107172.